Channel Noise Effects on Neural Synchronization: Synchronization

 \subsection{Frequency-Current Relationship}

 To understand how the number of channels affects the firing rate of a Hodgkin-Huxley neuron, we analyze the relationship between firing frequency of a stochastic neuron and the input current.
-In the squid axon modeled by Hodgkin and Huxley, the ratio of sodium channel density to potassium channel density is approximately $60 \mu m^{-2} \colon 18 \mu m^{-2}$, and we use these values for our simulations \cite{ferreira1985biophysical}.
-Defining $A$ to be the membrane area, the total number of sodium channels is given by $60\times A$ and the total number of potassium channels is $18 \times A$.
-From Eqn. \ref{SHH}, the parameter $A$ controls the magnitude of fluctuations from the channel noise as $A^{-1/2}$.
-Therefore, smaller channel area results in larger fluctuation magnitude whereas larger channel area results in smaller fluctuation magnitude.
-The resulting firing frequencies as a function of input current for different membrane areas are given in Figure \ref{fI}.
+In the squid axon modeled by Hodgkin and Huxley, the ratio of sodium channel density to potassium channel density is approximately $60 \mu m^{-2} / 18 \mu m^{-2}$, and we use these values for our simulations \cite{ferreira1985biophysical}.
+Defining $A$ to be the membrane area, the total number $N_{Na}$ of sodium channels is proportional to $60\times A$ and the total number $N_K$ of potassium channels is proportional to $18 \times A$.
+From Eq.~(\ref{SHH}), the parameter $A$ therefore controls the magnitude of fluctuations from the channel noise as $A^{-1/2}$.
+Therefore, a smaller membrane area results in larger fluctuation magnitude and correspondingly larger membrane area results in smaller fluctuation magnitude.
+The resulting firing frequencies as a function of input current for different membrane areas are given in Fig.~\ref{fI}.

-The results show that in the absence of input current, the size of the channel area is what primarily determines the rate of spontaneous firing.
-As the input current increases, the firing rates for all different areas converge towards each other and the firing rate becomes independent of the channel area.
+The results show that in the absence of input current, the size of the membrane area is what primarily determines the rate of spontaneous firing.
+As the input current increases, the firing rates for all different areas converge towards each other and the firing rate becomes independent of the membrane area.
 With an increase in current, the neurons enter the repetitive firing regime so fluctuations in the membrane voltages should produce only minor changes in the frequency of spikes.
-Therefore, channel noise has a larger effect on the firing rate at low input currents.
+Therefore, channel noise has a larger effect on the firing rate at low input currents, in agreement with previous literature \cite{skaugen1979firing,clay1983relationship,strassberg1993limitations}.